Caravan trip. Part 10. Albania

 The road wound on, in parts very rough and in parts quite good.
 Chicken wire was rigged up to mark precipices and to stop – one assumes – us going over the edge.
 Yes, excellent.
 More incongrously we saw a pedestrian crossing road sign – there were not even any other vehicles, let alone pedestrians, for miles and miles.
 But I suppose they had to put it somewhere, and chose a very lovely mountain pass.
 Eventually we came to tiny shanty-village boasting a large modern shop with SUPERMARKET written on the front.
 We could see through the windows that all the shelves were bare and the place was thick with dust.
 Oh dear, poor George.
 We stopped anyway and let him out.
 He was the human equivalent of 100 years old then and he couldn’t wait for either food nor water – nor his doggie-doings either.
 And believe me, if a Great Dane has an accident it is a very big accident!

 A group of women suddenly appeared out of the little shanty-town village.
 Dressed in extremely shabby varieties of Muslim garb, with rubber flip-flop shoes, they surrounded us.
+There were no men.
 They seemed to be trying to ask us something.
 They were not begging, and they were not selling anything.
 I, in turn, tried to ask them if there was any food to be bought and eventually, by rubbing my tummy and making eating motions, they understood.
 Yes, yes, follow us they said, and I disappeared with them down a narrow alley with makeshift dwellings on either side.
 It was clean in that there was no litter, nor unsavoury smells, but rags covered the windows and Poverty was written on every inch.

 Eventually, after winding our way through several little passage-ways, me in my Jaeger slacks and top, and some seven or eight of them in all their dark draperies, we ducked under a low door and I found myself in what was apparently a shop.
 It took a few moments for my eyes to adjust to the darkness, and I saw several shelves on which were arranged an assortment of tins with no labels.
 Flies buzzed round and round.
 There was barely enough room in the shop for us all, and all the women started to babble at me and pointed to the shelves.